axelarnetwork/axelar-core/docs/cli/axelard_query_mint_inflation.md

 ### Options

 ```
+      --grpc-addr string   the gRPC endpoint to use for this chain
+      --grpc-insecure      allow gRPC over insecure channels, if not the server must use TLS
       --height int         Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help               help for inflation
+      --no-indent          Do not indent JSON output
-      --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
+      --node string        <host>:<port> to CometBFT RPC interface for this chain (default "tcp://localhost:26657")
   -o, --output string      Output format (text|json) (default "text")
 ```

 ### Options inherited from parent commands

 ```
-      --chain-id string     The network chain ID (default "axelar")
       --home string         directory for config and data (default "$HOME/.axelar")
       --log_format string   The logging format (json|plain) (default "plain")
       --log_level string    The logging level (trace|debug|info|warn|error|fatal|panic) (default "info")